ponylang/pony-sync-helper/README.md

 ## Overview

-This is a tool for generating a list of issues to review during the Pony sync meetings, but it can generally be used to retrieve a list of issues from all of the repos belonging to an organization.
+This is a tool for generating a list of issues from Pony repositories.
+It's primary usage is to generate a list of issues to review during the Pony sync meetings, but it can generally be used to retrieve a list of issues from all of the repos belonging to an organization.

 ## Building